QR codes make it easy for people to point-and-tap to access an online menu, connect to Wi-Fi or link to a social media site.

 How to create QR codes with Barcode Generator

-In addition to the methods above, people who use Windows also might consider installing the free Barcode Generator app by Vevy Europe—S.P.A. from the Microsoft Store.
-As with Chrome and QRbot, Barcode Generator provides several pre-built action options to create QR codes for email, Twitter, Facebook, SMS, Wi-Fi, Flickr and YouTube, among others (Figure F).
+Those who use Windows may want to consider installing the free Barcode Generator app by Vevy Europe — S.P.A. from the Microsoft Store.
+As with Chrome and QRbot, the QR Barcode Generator provides several prebuilt action options to create QR codes for email, Twitter, Facebook, SMS, Wi-Fi, Flickr and YouTube among others (Figure F).
 Select an action, enter your data, then save the generated image.

 Figure F

-On Windows, Barcode Generator lets you select from twelve different QR code link types, enter the necessary data and then save the resulting code.
+Barcode Generator lets you select from 12 QR code link types, enter the necessary data and then save the resulting code.

 How to create QR codes with iQR codes